Last Updated on September 24, 2023 by Victor Queiroz

 Do I need to apply for a Portugal residence permit myself?

 Not necessarily.
-You can hire a lawyer in Portugal, for example, to be your legal representative and apply for a residence permit for you.
+You can hire assistance in Portugal, for example, to be your legal representative and apply for a residence permit for you.
 Many people choose this option because it’s often rewarding to have a professional attend all the bureaucratic events involved.
 Not to mention, it also decreases the chance of errors and residence permit denials.

 How much does the permit cost?